 Photography is allowed at the farm.
 Please see our Photography Guidelines for more information.
 Drones are not allowed.

 Anyone not abiding by any portion of these guidelines will be asked to leave the farm.
-Please contact Robin Clune, Executive Director, with any questions.
+Please contact Tim Burt, Executive Director, with any questions.